Serve up this colorful and flavorful side dish this summer! Made with juicy watermelon, feta cheese, arugula and orzo dressed in a zesty vinaigrette.

 If you are unable to eat gluten, you could substitute pasta noodles made from beans, peas, corn, lentils or potatoes for the closest texture of orzo.
 Other gluten-free options include quinoa and amaranth.

-Start by cooking the orzo according to the package’s instructions.
+This orzo salad is easy to make!
+Start by cooking the orzo according to the package's instructions.
 Drain the pasta well after cooking and allow it to cool before adding the lemon juice and oil.
 Then chill the lemony orzo in the refrigerator while you get the other fixings ready!

 Chop up the watermelon!
 I like to do small bite size squares so the salad doesn't need a knife.
 Measure out your arugula and pack it into the measuring cup to make sure you get enough.